benjohnston/benjohnston.github.io/about.md

 I've learned a lot over the past 9 years in the field, and have enjoyed it immensely.
 My goal is to never lose the curiosity; to continue to learn and grow on a daily basis, as both a human being, and as a designer building more accessible, valuable, modular, and performant systems.

-In addition to my work in design, I am a musician, writer, traveler, photographer, cyclist, and lover of adventure.
-There are few things I love more than an honest and authentic conversation over coffee.